TraceHale24/DiscordBot/README.md

 ### `data.txt`
 This contains the different users in the Discord server, along with the information necessary to complete Fortnite API calls (such as generating scoreboards).

-### `polls.txt`
+### `polls.db`
-This is a log of the different polls that have been conducted on the server.
-It will be used a bit more in-depth eventually.
+This is a SQLite database containing a table of the different polls that have been or are being conducted on the server.